-Generic Name: somatropin (Pronunciation: soe ma TROE pin)
+Generic Name: somatropin

-Somatropin is a form of human growth hormone.
-Human growth hormone is important in the body for the growth of bones and muscles.
+Somatropin is a form of human growth hormone important for the growth of bones and muscles.

-Somatropin is used to treat growth failure in children and adults who lack natural growth hormone, and in those with chronic kidney failure, Noonan syndrome, Turner syndrome, Prader-Willi syndrome, short stature at birth with no catch-up growth, and other causes.
-Somatropin is also used to prevent severe weight loss in people with AIDS, or to treat short bowel syndrome.
+Somatropin is used to treat growth failure in children and adults who lack natural growth hormone.
+This includes people with short stature due to Noonan syndrome, Turner syndrome, Prader-Willi syndrome, short stature at birth with no catch-up growth, and other causes.

 Somatropin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of somatropin?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.